Skip to content

 Per-line authorize or decline.
 With a signature.

-The customer sees each new line on the RO with the description, the price, and Authorize / Decline buttons.
-They can authorize three, decline one, and ask a question about the fifth.
-Each decision lands on the right line on the RO.
-Declines stay on the vehicle record so you can follow up later.
-Authorizations are signed with the customer's finger on a canvas.
-That signature lives on the line as proof the work was approved.
+The customer sees each new line with description, price, and Authorize / Decline buttons.
+They can authorize three, decline one, and ask about the fifth.
+Each decision lands on the right line.
+The audit trail is in the RO itself.
+No "she said yes but I don't have it in writing."

 Tokenized links that expire.

 The link the customer taps is one-time and tokenized.
-The plain token never lives in the database — only its hash.
+The plain token never lives in the database.
+Only its hash.
 The link expires after the customer responds or after the configured window, whichever comes first.
 Same security model Pitlane uses for text-to-pay.

 Customers never need an account.
 They never need a password.
 They tap the text, they see the items, they decide, they sign.